 Has the time arrived to transition your baby into the world of solids?
 As you start to consult your resources, it becomes vital to remember that every experience is individualized, and patience will be your guide through this procedure.
 As you start to plan out the next few months, we have put together a list of foods that could positively impact your baby brain development and make them really smart:

 Yogurt is a famous first food all around the world.
 It is a nutritious option because it contains calcium, healthy fat and protein.
-Incorporating healthy fat options into the diet of your baby will assist developing their brain cells as well as offer probiotics.
+Incorporating healthy fat options into the diet of your baby will assist baby brain development cells as well as offer probiotics.

 Creamy, mashed avocado is a popular first food.
 Avocado is a nutrient-dense fruit with healthy fat, vitamins and minerals.
 Not only is it nutritious but as the healthy fats contribute to brain cell development but the texture is soft, making it easy to tolerate.